giopogg/jtdm/README.md

 This package is currently developed by Giovanni Poggiato from Laboratoire d’Ecologie Alpine.
 It is supported by the ANR GAMBAS.
-The framework implemented in this package is described in: Joint modeling and predictions of community traits.
-Poggiato Giovanni, Gaüzere Pierre, Martinez Almoyna Camille, Deschamps Gabrielle, Renaud Julien, Violle Cyrille, Münkemüller Tamara, Thuiller Wilfried.
-In preparation.
+The framework implemented in this package is described in: Predicting combinations of community mean traits using joint modelling, Poggiato et al. (2023) <doi:10.1111/geb.13706>